plone/training/mastering-plone/add-ons.rst

   * https://github.com/plone >310 repos
   * google (e.g. `Plone+Slider <http://google.com/?q=plone+slider>`_)

-* Once you have a shortlist test these addons.
-Here are the main issues you need to test before you install a addon on a production site:
+* Once you have a shortlist test these add-ons.
+Here are the main issues you need to test before you install an add-on on a production site:

   * Test all required features.
 Read but do not trust the documentation
-  * Check if the addon runs on your required version and is currently maintained
+  * Check if the add-on runs on your required version and is currently maintained
   * Does it have i18n-support, i.e. is the user-interface translated to your language?
   * Does it uninstall cleanly?
     A tough one.
     See https://lucafbb.blogspot.com/2013/05/how-to-make-your-plone-add-on-products.html for the reason why.
   * Check for unwanted dependecies

-Once you found an addon you like you should ask the community if you made a good choice or if you missed something:
+Once you found an add-on you like you should ask the community if you made a good choice or if you missed something:

 * Message Board: https://community.plone.org
 * Chat: https://plone.org/support/chat

-There is also a talk that discusses in depth how to find the right addon: https://www.youtube.com/watch?v=Sc6NkqaSjqw
+There is also a talk that discusses in depth how to find the right add-on: https://www.youtube.com/watch?v=Sc6NkqaSjqw

 .. _add-ons-installing-label: